DataDog/documentation/content/en/agent/kubernetes/_index.md

 {{< tabs >}}
 {{% tab "Helm" %}}

-Set the `datadog.leaderElection`, `datadog.collectEvents` and `agents.rbac.create` options to `true` in your `value.yaml` file order to enable Kubernetes event collection.
+Set the `datadog.leaderElection`, `datadog.collectEvents` and `agents.rbac.create` options to `true` in your `value.yaml` file in order to enable Kubernetes event collection.

 {{% /tab %}}
 {{% tab "DaemonSet" %}}